 For trading to be classified as fraudulent, it must be obvious there has been an intent to trade that would be detrimental to the creditors.
 For example, continuing to take deposits from customers without any intention or possibility of delivering the goods and services the deposit was intended to secure.

 Covered by Section 239 of the Insolvency Act, preference payments refer to the situation where one creditor receives preference over another.
-For example, repaying director’s loans, or making payments to connected parties, such as family members, or specific creditors or suppliers.
+For example, repaying director’s loans or making payments to connected parties, such as family members or specific creditors or suppliers.

-Payments made under contractual obligation, such as employee salaries or those made under evidence of duress, would not be considered a preference payment.
+Payments made under contractual obligation, such as employee salaries or those made under the evidence of duress, would not be considered a preference payment.

 Transactions at undervalue

 Section 238 of the Insolvency Act covers transactions at an undervalue.
 This situation arises when an officer of the company sells an asset at less than market value to result in a reduced return for creditors.
 For example, directors selling company assets before liquidation or attempting to secure equipment at a discounted price.

-Insolvency practitioners are going to be looking in great detail at transactions made from the businesses bank accounts on the run up to liquidation.
-Any large withdrawals by the director could lead to misfeasance claims down the line.
+Insolvency practitioners are going to be looking in great detail at transactions made from the businesses’ bank accounts on the run-up to the company liquidation.
+Any large withdrawals by the company director could lead to misfeasance claims down the line.

 - Where shareholders have acted improperly or fraudulently.
 For example, using company money for personal use.

 At 1st Business Rescue, we’re experts in every element of the closure of limited companies, so we can guide you through what can be a stressful situation for both you and your business.
 If you’re wondering ‘will I be held personally liable for my company’s debt?’ – seek advice!